 Who doesn’t love a good pancake?
-These Peanut Butter Banana Pancakes are incredible tasting and adapted by a recipe by Rosa Parks.
-The original doesn’t have sliced bananas on top or vanilla extract in the batter, but my version does and it sends these pancakes over the top.
+These Peanut Butter Banana Pancakes are easy, fluffy, taste incredible and were adapted from Rosa Parks famous recipe.
+The original pancake recipe doesn’t have sliced bananas or a hint of vanilla, but my version does and that’s what makes these the best pancake recipe ever!

 There are lots of terrible things that can go wrong with pancakes.

 They can be tough and dry, too thick or thin, too big or small.

 Pancakes served cold should be against the law, and often they don’t have much flavor.

 I consider myself a pancake connoisseur of sorts, as my love for them is very, very deep 🙂

 My friends don’t even flinch when I order salad for lunch with a pancake on the side, because that’s just normal, right?

 When I stayed home from school as a kid, I’d make either Cream of Wheat with milk, butter and a handful of brown sugar, or pancakes from the recipe on the box of Bisquick.

 I could never get the pancakes just right like my Mom did, though.
 Hers were light and fluffy and hot and perfect.

 Mine looked like something you found on the bottom of the junk drawer 🙂

 I think really good pancakes are something of a mystery – right up there with cooking a perfect omelet.

 This recipe for Peanut Butter Banana Pancakes is adapted from Rosa Parks now famous “feather light” pancakes that was found haphazardly written on the back of a bank envelope in Detroit years ago.

 The recipe made the rounds online, but these peanut butter pancakes are so incredibly good I thought you should have the recipe too.